pplonski/mail4gpt/README.md

 It is possible!

-This repository contains server that gives access to your email by REST API.
-The ChatGPT can interact with it.
-You need to create a custom GPT in GPT Builder and add actions to email.
+You can create custom GPT with actions to REST API server that I wrote.
+The server gives access to your email by REST API.

 This server makes access to **only one** email address.
 It should be configured in `.env` file.
 See details below.
 This server gives access to email reading/sending by auth token that is created when server is starting.